Leeds PC injured while arresting man with machete and gun - NewsBreak

 BBC

-Driver tried to flag down HGV before brick fall injured woman, police say

-Police are trying to find a van driver who attempted to flag down a lorry before its load of bricks fell off and seriously injured a pedestrian.
-The HGV was carrying pallets of bricks when they became dislodged on the A35 Southampton Road in Lyndhurst, Hampshire, at 12:15 GMT on Monday.
+A 23-year-old woman remains in a critical condition in hospital after bricks fell off a lorry and struck her.
+The HGV was carrying pallets of bricks on the A35 Southampton Road in Lyndhurst, Hampshire, at about 12:10 GMT on Monday.
+As it travelled past the woman the load dislodged and...

 BBC